tadhgj/sxctrack/readme.md

 #### 2/22/2023 addition:
 * Added -neuter, -nuclear, implemented -textarg to further fine-tune one-time script runs
 * Added creation of report.txt.
 Doesn't need to be parsed as json, but didn't bother adjusting ftpStor function.

+#### 2/30/2023 addition:
+* merge_meet_data did not overwrite old data.
+I made a little "forgot that for x in y loops do not actually change y" mistake.
+Fixed.